Tax Debt Settlement – How To Settle With the IRS

 Why pay the debt if it is just going to expire?
 Because setting up a payment plan stops the IRS from taking enforced collection actions like the seizure of assets, garnishing your wages, or taking your passport.

 Bankruptcy can sometimes eliminate tax debt.
 You can eliminate certain tax debt through Chapter 7, but it depends on the age of the tax debt and several other factors.
 Bankruptcy is not always the best option if you solely looking at it to discharge tax debt.
 Consequently, it generally negatively impacts your credit and forces you to liquidate assets.
+If you are considering this option, contact a bankruptcy attorney.

 If you are looking for tax debt settlement either for IRS or state taxes, call to have a tax professional analyze your financial situation.
 They can help you figure out which option is best for your situation.
 There are many different types of tax settlements.
 It helps to consult with a licensed tax professional.